beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 Prior versions of TLS used the record layer version number for various purposes.
 (TLSPlaintext.legacy_record_version and TLSCiphertext.legacy_record_version) As of TLS 1.3, this field is deprecated.
 The value of TLSPlaintext.legacy_record_version MUST be ignored by all implementations.
-The value of TLSCiphertext.legacy_record_version MAY be ignored, or MAY be validated to match the fixed constant value.
+The value of TLSCiphertext.legacy_record_version MAY be ignored or MAY be validated to match the fixed constant value.
 Version negotiation is performed using only the handshake versions (ClientHello.legacy_version,